Canisback/pantheon/README.md

 **Changelog :**

+ * 1.0.2 :
+     * Added new getChampionRotations endpoint support
+     * Deleted getChampions and getChampionsById due to deprecation of corresponding endpoints
+     * Fixed the getTimestamp function for the case when the Date header is missing

  * 1.0.1 :
      * Added a debug flag, while set at True, some messages will be printed, when the rate limiter make a request waiting because limit is reached, or when retrying after an error.